uber/cadence/docs/03_concepts/06_topology.md

 ## Workflow Worker

 Cadence reuses terminology from _workflow automation_ domain.
-So failure-oblivious stateful code is called workflow.
+So fault-oblivious stateful code is called workflow.

 The Cadence service does not execute workflow code directly.
 The workflow code is hosted by an external (from the service point of view) _workflow worker_ process.
 These processes receive _decision tasks_ that contain events that the workflow is expected to handle from the Cadence service, delivers them to the workflow code, and communicates workflow _decisions_ back to the service.